nicoleka1/CarRentalProject/README.md

 - API: GET 08_GetCarsWithDaysOfRent -  [`/api/cars/rented-days`]

-An overview for the admin is provided to see how many days the cars of the fleet was rented over the existence of our business.
+An overview for the admin is provided to see how many days the cars of the fleet were rented during the existence of our business.

 ![](images/PieChart_BL.png)

 /addcar
-- API: POST 04_CreateNewCar with Bindings -  [`/api/ars`]
+- API: POST 04_CreateNewCar with Bindings -  [`/api/cars`]

 The admin can fill in a form to add a new car.
 With tha add button the entries can be sent and the post query is executed.
 The form is validated, if an entry is missing, a error messages pops up.
 If everything is filled in the admin is navigated back to the /cars screen.
 If the admin decides not to record a new car, there is a cancel button to be navigated back to the /cars screen.
 Back on the /cars screen the table is refreshed with the new car.